Bochhh/SOC-Investigation/threat-hunting/Social_Engineering_Threat_Hunt_Blog.md

 The manager had a point.
 Social engineering is the weakest link in cybersecurity.
 It bypasses all the firewalls, intrusion detection systems, and EDR solutions.
 A single employee clicking a malicious link can compromise an entire organization.

-"Let's hunt," I said, opening my Splunk console.
+"Let's hunt," I said, opening my Wazuh console.

 But first, I needed to understand what I was looking for.